 - How to attach Web Requests and MCP Servers as Extension Tools, and how to describe them to the model.

-- How to wire the Virtual User into a Nimbus Workflow, mapping its exit Intents and the default exits (Fallback, Failed, Idle Timeout).
+- How to wire the Virtual User into a Nimbus Workflow, mapping its exits and the default exits (Fallback, Failed, Idle Timeout).

 INC Icon Legend Accordion